DNA/Cell Division

 Mitosis

-Organisms make their own food using sunlight or chemical energy.
+Organisms make their own food using sunlight or chemical energy. |

 Producer

-The genetic sequence of an organism.
+The genetic characteristics that makes up an organism.

 Genotype